guardian/commercial/docs/spacefinder.md

 By contrast, ad slots identified by Spacefinder vary from page to page.
 A short article may only have space for one, while a long read ought to fit many more.

-Spacefinder cycles through the paragraphs inside the `article-body-commercial-selector` container, highlighted below.
+Once a page has loaded, Spacefinder cycles through the paragraphs inside the `article-body-commercial-selector` container, highlighted below.
 (The Adobe / Billie Eilish ad is an example of an ad inserted by Spacefinder.)

 ![Article body section of a Guardian article](assets/spacefinder-article-body-example.png)